voldemortX/pytorch-auto-drive/docs/datasets/LLAMAS.md

   python tools/llamas_list_convertor.py
 ```

-*\* Note: llamas dataset provides both color and gray images.
-We use color images in our framework.*
+LLAMAS dataset provides both color and gray images.
+We use color images in our framework.

 ## Description